Hippo Valley Estate: Background

 It was established in 1956 as a citrus estate and soon it diversified with the first cane planted three years later in 1959.
 Canned Hippo Valley fruit was exported across southern Africa until the 1970s.
-In the wake of the sugar marker crush in 1975, the estate initiated irrigation programs to water its sugar plantations.
-Today, it is the major producer of sugar and in conjunction with Triangle Estate, has a fifty:fight holding in nearby Mkwasine Estate.
+In the wake of the sugar market crash in 1975, the estate initiated irrigation programs to water its sugar plantations.
+Today, it is the major producer of sugar and in conjunction with Triangle Estate, has a fifty:fifty holding in nearby Mkwasine Estate.

 Operations

 The sugar plantations cover 124 square kilometres, and the company employs around 5,000 people.
 The Cane sugar mill of Hippo Valley Estate has a capacity of 300,000 tonnes of sugar per year, mostly raw sugar and brown sugar.
 It also produces molasses which is then turned into ethanol.
-It is a major employer of the residents of Tshovani, the lone high density suburb in Chiredzi.
+It is a major employer of the residents of Tshovani, the lone high-density suburb in Chiredzi.

 Stock exchange

 The company is a publicly listed company on the Zimbabwean Stock Exchange (under the ticker HIPPO).
 Tongaat Hulett Sugar is the largest shareholder via its wholly owned subsidiary Triangle Sugar and owns 50.35% of Hippo Valley Estates.
 Other shareholders include Tate & Lyle, the British agro company (10%).